aiven/aiven-docs/docs/platform/concepts/byoc.md

 You can integrate your services using standard VPC peering techniques.
 All Aiven communication is encrypted.

-## BYOC and backups
+## BYOC service backups

-Depending on the service used, Aiven takes regular backups to enable forking, point in time recovery (PITR), and disaster recovery.
-These backups by default do not reside in your cloud.
-If there is a requirement to have all backups in your own cloud account, it's still possible.
+Depending on the BYOC service, Aiven takes
+[regular service backups](/docs/platform/concepts/service_backups) to enable forking, point in time recovery (PITR), and disaster recovery.

+Backups of BYOC-hosted services are stored as follows:

+- **AWS BYOC**: User-owned backups stored in object storage in your own AWS cloud account.
+  One S3 bucket is created per custom cloud.
-To accomplish this, Aiven needs read-write permissions to access the object storage on your cloud account.
+- **Google Cloud**: Aiven-owned backups stored in Aiven-managed object storage.
+It's still possible to store backups in your own cloud account, provided Aiven gets read-write permissions to access the object storage in your cloud account.

 :::important

-All backups are encrypted using Aiven-managed keys, and you are responsible for managing object storage configurations.
+- All backups are encrypted using Aiven-managed keys.
+- You are responsible for managing object storage configuration.

 :::

 ## Dev tools for BYOC